Rensvandeschoot/Tutorials/Mplus/Bayesian-Regression-in-Mplus.md

 MODEL:
-[diff] (intercept);       ! specify that we want an intercept diff ON Age (Beta_Age);   !
+[diff] (intercept);       ! specify that we want an intercept ! this model would also work without this line, but this way it is possible to easily set a prior diff ON Age (Beta_Age);   !
 Regression coefficient 1. diff ON Age2(Beta_Age2);  !
 Regression coefficient 2
 !
 You need to name these regression coefficients to later set priors